Street food super stars

 The sky is the limit and we definitely encourage creativity!
 We can accept most document, image and video file types.

-Here are some projects from our friends at the Association for Science Education to get you started:
+Here are some resources from our friends at the Association for Science Education to get you started:

 Submit your entry

 You may submit as many entries as you like, but you may only do so one at a time.
+By submitting an entry, you agree to our Terms & Conditions.
 To submit a valid entry, you must include the following information:

-- Your team's name – used to differentiate between multiple entries from the same organisation.
+- Your team/project's name – used to differentiate between multiple entries from the same organisation.

 - The age group of your team.

-- The submitter's first name, last name, and email address – e.g. the responsible teacher/adult.
+- The submitter's first name, last name, and email address – e.g. the responsible educator/adult.

-- A minimum of one file upload, but you can upload as many files as required.
+- A minimum of one file upload or one external file link, but you can upload as many files as required.
 Most file types are accepted with the exception of executable file types (such as .exe and .bat)

-- If you are trying to upload large files (over 250mb) or experiencing problems with submitting your files, we suggest uploading them externally using services such as Google Drive, Dropbox, Microsoft OneDrive or WeTransfer and submitting a Word or text document here with a shareable web link to your file.
+- If you are trying to upload large files (over 250mb) or experiencing problems with submitting your files, we suggest uploading them externally using services such as Google Drive, Dropbox or Microsoft OneDrive and adding these links to the external links fields.